Robust Training for Conversational Question Answering Models with Reinforced Reformulation Generation: Reformulation Category Selector

 \myparagraph{Rewards} The reward $\mathcal{R}$ models the quality of the chosen action, and guides the agent towards its goal, which here is an improved answering performance.
 When a selected category leads to a reformulation on which the ConvQA model obtains \textit{better performance than the original question}, the agent should get a high reward, and vice versa (line 8 calls the ConvQA model for this reward).
 Thus, an obvious choice here is to use any desired QA performance metric as the reward.
 We use the reciprocal rank (RR)~\cite{voorhees1999trec} metric in this work, that is the reciprocal of the first rank at which a gold answer is found.
 We use it for the following reasons: (i) we have binary relevance of response entities, either correct ($1$) or incorrect ($0$); (ii) we deal with factoid QA, and there are usually only a few correct answers (typically between one and three for the benchmarks used).
 Formally, this reward based on \textit{reciprocal rank difference} is computed as:

 where $\langle A_t \rangle$ and $\langle A_t^i \rangle$ are the ranked lists of responses by the ConvQA model to $Q_t$ and $Q_t^i$, respectively.
-Since reciprocal ranks lie in $[0, +1]$, the range of this reward is in $[-1, +1]$.
+If the correct answer was not found in the top few positions (five in our experiments), then we set the reciprocal rank value to $-1$.
+The range of this reward then lies in the closed interval $[-2, +2]$.
 Since this nicely corresponds to a symmetric positive reward and punishment in respective cases of success and failure, we do not perform any further reward normalization.
 Note, however, that our framework can be used with any metric of choice: the use of RL removes the dependency on the metric being differentiable.

 \myparagraph{Algorithm} As motivated before, we use Deep Q-Networks (DQN) as our RL algorithm, which is a \textit{model-free, value-based method} that learns to predict so-called Q-values $\mathcal{Q}(s,a)$ for each state-action pair to quantify the usefulness of taking action $a$ in state $s$ under a policy $\pi$~\cite{mnih2015human}.
 The policy is a function mapping states to actions based on the Q-values.
 The main update step in Q-Learning is: